hahahahaman/hahahahaman.github.io/blog/_drafts/why-assault-is-underreported.md

 Now looking at the claim that victims of sexual abuse "[face a justice system that often doesn't protect them](http://rhrealitycheck.org/article/2016/01/08/victims-rape-sexual-assault-failed-criminal-justice-system-increasingly-seek-civil-remedies/)".
-Protection seems to mean: those accused are prosecuted and convicted in court.

 My summary of this reference is that victims of rape are increasingly filing civil suits against their alleged rapists, rather than filing criminal suits.